unlock-protocol/unlock/unlock-protocol-com/blog/feb-22-update.md

 ---
 title: Unlock Protocol Product Updates for February 2022
-subTitle:
+subTitle: Bring Your Own NFT, Sign In With Ethereum, and more
 authorName: Christopher Carfi
 publishDate: February 28, 2022
-description:
+description: Unlock Protocol new features for February 2022, including Bring Your Own NFT, Sign In With Ethereum, and more.
 image: /images/blog/feb-22-update/feb-22-banner.png
 ---

 Welcome to this month's product updates from Unlock!
-Lots of new stuff this month that connects Unlock even more easily with standards and partners across the web3 ecosystem.
+The community delivered a number of new features this month that connect Unlock even more easily with standards and partners across the web3 ecosystem.
 This month's new capabilities include:

 ## Major updates to the Unlock checkout process
-- **Sign in with Ethereum** —
-- **Bring Your Own NFT** — erc721 balanceOf hook contract (use of 3rd party NFT contract)
+- **Bring Your Own NFT** — You can now [token gate anything using any ERC-721 NFT with Unlock Protocol](https://unlock-protocol.com/blog/bring-your-own-nft)
+- **Sign In With Ethereum** — Unlock’s front-end now provides a “[Sign In With Ethereum](https://docs.unlock-protocol.com/unlock/developers/sign-in-with-ethereum)” endpoint that can be used by a third-party application to easily identify a user’s Ethereum address

 ## Dashboard updates
-- **Non expiring membership supports on the dashboard** —
-- **Support for change of maximum number of keys on dashboard** —
+- **Support for change of maximum number of keys on dashboard** — Creators can now change the maximum number of keys for their existing locks right from the dashboard.

 ## Dev tool updates
-- **WebSub** —
+- **Websub** —
 - **Plugin hardhat for Unlock** —

 ## Integrations